 FD1: Gamification and the Power of Play

-- Natalie Denmeade, Moojoo, Zanzibar
+Natalie Denmeade, Moojoo, Tanzania

 Approaching education from the perspective of a game designer can harness the natural power of play in learning.
 So, how can we use gamification to make education more appealing and learning goals more achievable?

 This workshop will explore the world of gamification, giving participants an understanding of the key issues, benefits and strategies for introducing play into learning at all levels from the primary school to the workplace.

 |09:30 – 10:30||

 Activity Level 1: Gamification key terms

 10:30 – 11:00

 |13:30 – 15:00||